Folia-Inquisitors/FakePlayer/README.md

 ./gradlew shadowjar

 *Disclaimer: There is no dependency to build this, but you will need PacketEvents in the plugins folder.*

+##Known bugs
+Player acheivements and kill msgs don't work.
+In addition the same usernames always appear, so it isn't dynamic despite the usernames available.

 ## Description